|

 Dear Friend.

 A few lines to ask you a favor.
-I

-and would like to hear from him at once.
+with him and would like to hear from him at once.

 But haveing (sic) lost his address